csdavids519/QuickSushi/README.md

 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Who has been a knowledgeable and encouraging mentor on this project.
 - [Web Dev Simplified](https://www.youtube.com/@WebDevSimplified) and [Kevin Powell](https://www.youtube.com/@KevinPowell) from YouTube for their quick and helpful CSS instruction videos.
 - Rothanna and Teang Sim, owners of Quick Sushi for permission to use their restaurant as the subject of this project.
+- [GitHub](https://pages.github.com/) Pages for free hosting of the live site.